Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 1. Dickson Street in Fayetteville

-Fall and Winter in Ozark’s historic Downtown Fayetteville Square are known for their beautiful gardens and award-winning Farmer’s Market that run three days a week beginning in April and ending in November.
+Fall and Winter in Ozark’s historic Downtown Fayetteville Square are known for their beautiful gardens and award-winning Farmer’s Market, which runs three days a week from April to November.

-The square is transformed on the first Thursday each month starting in April featuring local artists, live music, a beer garden, and last but not least children’s entertainment.
+Starting in April, the square is transformed on the first Thursday of each month and features local artists, live music, a beer garden, and, last but not least, children’s entertainment.

 The culinary scene in Fayetteville is just as spectacular as the entertainment and outdoor scene.

-Your first stop should be the French Bouchee Bistro on Downtown Square and sample their handmade chocolates and macarons, or if you are into street food try Shulertown food truck court on Dickson Street.
+Your first stop should be the French Bouchee Bistro on Downtown Square, where you can sample their handmade chocolates and macarons.
+If you are into street food, try Shulertown Food Truck Court on Dickson Street.

 2. Downtown Eureka Springs